ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  SHALL APPLY TO LIENS DISCHARGED BY DEPOSIT OR BY ORDER ON THE FILING  OF AN  UNDERTAKING.
 WHERE  A  LIEN IS DISCHARGED BY DEPOSIT OR BY ORDER, A NOTICE OF PENDENCY OF ACTION SHALL NOT BE FILED.
+ S. 1977--A  9

-  (D) NOTWITHSTANDING THE FOREGOING, IF A LIENOR COMMENCES A FORECLOSURE ACTION OR AN ACTION TO OBTAIN A JUDGMENT ON THE WAGE  CLAIM  WITHIN  ONE YEAR  FROM  THE  FILING  OF  THE  NOTICE OF LIEN ON REAL PROPERTY OR THE RECORDING OF THE FINANCING STATEMENT CREATING LIEN ON PERSONAL PROPERTY, THE LIEN SHALL BE EXTENDED DURING THE PENDENCY OF THE ACTION AND FOR ONE HUNDRED TWENTY DAYS FOLLOWING  THE  ENTRY  OF  FINAL  JUDGMENT  IN  SUCH ACTION,  UNLESS THE ACTION RESULTS IN A FINAL JUDGMENT OR ADMINISTRATIVE ORDER IN THE LIENOR'S FAVOR ON THE WAGE CLAIMS AND THE LIENOR  COMMENCES
+  (D) NOTWITHSTANDING THE FOREGOING, IF A LIENOR COMMENCES A FORECLOSURE ACTION OR AN ACTION TO OBTAIN A JUDGMENT ON THE WAGE  CLAIM  WITHIN  ONE YEAR  FROM  THE  FILING  OF  THE  NOTICE OF LIEN ON REAL PROPERTY OR THE RECORDING OF THE FINANCING STATEMENT CREATING LIEN ON PERSONAL PROPERTY, THE LIEN SHALL BE EXTENDED DURING THE PENDENCY OF THE ACTION AND FOR ONE HUNDRED  TWENTY  DAYS  FOLLOWING  THE  ENTRY  OF  FINAL JUDGMENT IN SUCH ACTION, UNLESS THE ACTION RESULTS IN A FINAL JUDGMENT OR  ADMINISTRATIVE ORDER  IN THE LIENOR'S FAVOR ON THE WAGE CLAIMS AND THE LIENOR COMMENCES A FORECLOSURE ACTION, IN WHICH INSTANCE THE LIEN SHALL BE  VALID  DURING THE  PENDENCY OF THE FORECLOSURE ACTION, PROVIDED, THAT THE LIEN WILL BE AUTOMATICALLY EXTINGUISHED IF, AFTER A DISMISSAL WITH PREJUDICE  OF  THE WAGE  CLAIMS  ON WHICH IT IS BASED, THE LIENOR FAILS TO FILE A NOTICE OF APPEAL WITHIN THE PRESCRIBED PERIOD TO FILE A NOTICE OF APPEAL.
- S. 1977  9

- A  FORECLOSURE  ACTION, IN WHICH INSTANCE THE LIEN SHALL BE VALID DURING THE PENDENCY OF THE FORECLOSURE ACTION, PROVIDED, THAT THE LIEN WILL  BE AUTOMATICALLY  EXTINGUISHED  IF, AFTER A DISMISSAL WITH PREJUDICE OF THE WAGE  CLAIMS  ON WHICH IT IS BASED, THE LIENOR FAILS TO FILE A NOTICE OF APPEAL WITHIN THE PRESCRIBED PERIOD TO FILE A NOTICE OF APPEAL.
 IF  A LIEN  IS  EXTENDED  DUE  TO  THE  PENDENCY OF A FORECLOSURE ACTION OR AN